Abstrek/Sir-Minhas-A2-Python-Class/README.md

     - First program
     - Second program
     - Third program
-    - Pdf copy of the notes that I have made
-    - Readme.md (ignore this)
+    - Readme.md (ignore this it is just the text you see below the files".
 ```
 And so on for other files.